-- Gifts Fund This fund is used to account for gifts which have been accepted by the Town to be used for the purpose specified by the donor. - Harbormaster Fund This fund is used to account for the activity related to the Harbormaster. - Special Revenue Trust Fund This fund is used to account for statutory trust accounts that may be spent to support the Town. - Recreation Revolving Fund This fund is used to account for self-supporting recreational programs and activities. - Planning Conservation Commission Fund This fund is used to account for the activity of the planning board, conservation commission, and various other projects. - Harbor Improvement Fund This fund is used to account for the receipts of mooring fees, which are reserved for use on harbor improvement projects. - Highway Improvements Fund This fund is used to account for construction, reconstruction and improvements of roadways, streets and sidewalks.
-Funding is provided by state grants. - Affordable Housing Trust Fund This fund is used to account for activity of the Town's affordable housing trust fund. - Other Special Revenue Fund This fund is used to account for other small special revenue funds which are not categorized within any of the other funds. - MCWT Septic Loan Program Fund This fund is used to account for low-interest betterment loans to eligible homeowners with failed septic systems.
+- Gifts Fund This fund is used to account for gifts which have been accepted by the Town to be used for the purpose specified by the donor. - Harbormaster Fund This fund is used to account for the activity related to the Harbormaster. - Special Revenue Trust Fund This fund is used to account for statutory trust accounts that may be spent to support the Town. - Recreation Revolving Fund This fund is used to account for self-supporting recreational programs and activities. - Planning Conservation Commission Fund This fund is used to account for the activity of the planning board, conservation commission, and various other projects. - Harbor Improvement Fund This fund is used to account for the receipts of mooring fees, which are reserved for use on harbor improvement projects. - Affordable Housing Trust Fund This fund is used to account for activity of the Town's affordable housing trust fund. - Other Special Revenue Fund This fund is used to account for other small special revenue funds which are not categorized within any of the other funds. - MCWT Septic Loan Program Fund This fund is used to account for low-interest betterment loans to eligible homeowners with failed septic systems.